Code-Institute-Submissions/STarrant-electrical-survey-db_NovResub/README.md

 ### User Goals

 * User registration available to sign up as a site-user.
-* View, add, modify and delete electrical rooms from the survey.
+* View and add electrical rooms to the survey.
-* View, add, modify and delete survey questions from the site.
+* View, add, modify and delete survey reports from the site.
-* Create individual issue notifications.
+* View, add, modify and delete individual issue notifications.
 * Get an overview of the status of all the surveyed rooms.

 ### User Stories